kasnerz/quintd/README.md

 We use the data to evaluate semantic accuracy of data-to-text generation outputs.

-As the data comes *without reference outputs*, the evaluation is done using referenceless metrics (which check whether the outputs is grounded in the input data).
+As the data comes *without reference outputs*, the evaluation is done using referenceless metrics (checking whether the outputs are grounded in the input data).

 ## Preliminaries
 The code is tested with Python 3.10.
 Make sure to install the required packages first: